Verity, I say unto thee

-The great Hedley Verity, one of the long line of famous Yorkshire slow left-armers, took 10 for 10 against Nottinghamshire at Headingley in 1931.
+The great Hedley Verity, born today, one of the long line of famous Yorkshire slow left-armers, took 10 for 10 against Nottinghamshire at Headingley in 1931.
 As well as surprisingly being the only ten-for ever to include a hat-trick, it was his second of the summer, Warwickshire having also been on the receiving end on the same ground (10 for 36).
 Verity's 40-Test career included some startling performances, most notably 15 for 104 at Lord's in England's only 20th-century Ashes victory there, in 1934.
 And nobody snared Don Bradman more often in Tests than Verity, who did it eight times.
 He was just 38 when he died in a prisoner-of-war camp in Caserta, Italy, in 1943.
-He ended with 1956 first-class wickets at the startling average of 14.90, and a strike-rate of a wicket every 42 balls.
+He ended with 1956 first-class wickets at the startling average of 14.90, and a strike rate of a wicket every 42 balls.

 In the fourth Test against Australia in Barbados, West Indies began the third day on 187 for 6, still the small matter of 481 runs behind Australia.
 They were in all sorts of trouble, but Denis Atkinson and Clairmonte Depeiaza had other ideas.
 They were still there at the close, having taken the score to 494 and become only the second pair to bat through an entire day's play in a Test.
 Their partnership of 347 remains a Test record for the seventh wicket; at the time it was a first-class record as well.
 Atkinson made 219, his only Test hundred, and Depeiaza 122, his only first-class hundred.
 Unsurprisingly, the match was drawn.